2012 Wyoming Amendment A: Impact on abortion

 Following the US Supreme Court's decision in Dobbs v.
 Jackson Women's Health Organization overturning of Roe v.
 Wade in 2022, state legislatures were allowed to regulate any aspect of abortion.
 The Wyoming State Legislature passed HB92, a trigger law that would ban abortion beginning five days after the overturn of Roe v.
 Wade.
 The amendment had the unintended impact of allowing a lawsuit against HB92 that alleged that HB92 violated the state constitution by denying competent individuals the right to make their own health care decisions.
+On January 6, 2026, the Wyoming Supreme Court ruled abortion restrictions unconstitutional under said amendment, stating that "whether to terminate or continue a pregnancy is a woman’s own health care decision protected by Article 1, Section 38."